ananace/foreman_template_tasks/README.md

 ## Contributing

-Bug reports and pull requests are welcome [on GitHub](https://github.com/ananace/foreman_template_tasks).
+Bug reports and pull requests are welcome on the LiU GitLab at https://gitlab.liu.se/ITI/foreman_template_tasks or on GitHub at https://github.com/ananace/foreman_template_tasks

 ## License